edsml-sm1122/acds-moonshot/README.md

 - convert.py
 - statistic.py

-A dummy directory and test data was create to run the tests.
+A dummy directory and test data was created to run the tests.

 ## Team: